xivapi/ffxiv-launcher/README.md

 (If you need SASS installed: `yarn add sass-loader node-sass --dev`)

-- `yarn run encore dev --watch`
+- `yarn build` or `yarn build-dev`.

 ## Compile

-- `yarn dist` - This also compiles the CSS.
+- `yarn dist` - This also compiles the CSS and builds the electron app installer.

-This will build an installation to: `/dist/FFXIV-Launcher Setup <version>.exe` which you can share and install.
+This will build the installer to: `/dist/FFXIV-Launcher Setup <version>.exe` which you can share and install.

 ## Dev Tools